gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Each container will have access to the shared read-only dependency cache, which avoids redundant downloads between builds.
 - This cache can be safely shared between containers without creating separate copies of it.

-Please refer to the [user manual](userguide/dependency_resolution.html#sec:dependency_cache) to learn how to setup the shared dependency cache.
+Please refer to the [user manual](userguide/dependency_resolution.html#sec:dependency_cache) to learn how to set up the shared dependency cache.

 <a name="exclusive-repository-content"></a>
 ## Declaring exclusive repository content